COM6012/ScalableML/Lab 4 - Scalable Generalized Linear Models.md

 In this Lab, we will look at Poisson regression over the [Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
 We will compare the performance of several models and algorithms on this dataset, including: Poisson Regression, Linear Regression implemented with IRLS and Linear Regression with general regularization.

+If you are using the PySpark shell, please ensure you are in the `ScalableML` directory to execute the code below.
+If not, please use `ctrl+d` to exit the PySpark shell, `cd` into the `ScalableML` directory, and start the PySpark shell again by running the `pyspark` command.

 We start by loading the data.
 Here we use the hourly recordings only.

 ```python
 rawdata = spark.read.csv('./Data/hour.csv', header=True)
 rawdata.cache()
 ```

+You will see the output below:

 ```bash
 DataFrame[instant: string, dteday: string, season: string, yr: string, mnth: string, hr: string, holiday: string, weekday: string, workingday: string, weathersit: string, temp: string, atemp: string, hum: string, windspeed: string, casual: string, registered: string, cnt: string]